bird-sanctuary/bluejay-documentation/mcus.md

 |Positive  |10 on CMP0 or 12 on CMP1|5 on CMP0 or 4 on CMP1|
 |Negative  |10 on CMP0 or 12 on CMP1|3 on CMP0 or 3 on CMP1|

+> From now on, we will only look at the QFN20 package, since everything else is not important in our context.

 The above table is true only for the QFN28 package, considering th QFN20 package the reality looks like this:

 |Comparator|BB2                    |BB51                  |